informalsystems/hermes/guide/src/help.md

 If you would like a feature to be added to `hermes`, don't hesitate to open a discussion about that via the [feature request][feature-request] issue template.
+Note that Hermes is packaged as part of the `ibc-relayer-cli` crate.

 [feature-request]: https://github.com/informalsystems/ibc-rs/issues/new?assignees=&labels=&template=feature-request.md